ScileValence/Expense-Tracker-JavaFullStack/README.md

 🪪 License
 This project is licensed under the MIT License.
-You’re free to use, modify, and distribute this software with attribution.
+You’re free to use, modify, and distribute it with proper attribution.

 💜 Phainance — Because managing your money should feel effortless.